 - Guide books are great they often have decent maps but if not, I have millions!
-The Dorling Kindersley books are the best as their maps are by far the best. - Museum entrance is FREE for under 16s (under 26 if European). - The best hop-on hop-off bus tour is unknown at the moment as none have really restarted or have published finalised routes.
-Possibly Big Red Bus or TooT - The easiest way to see the Museums and Attractions is to purchase a Pass.
-The best one is still the Paris Museum Pass for 2, 4 or 6 consecutive days.
+The Dorling Kindersley books are the best as their maps are by far the best. - Museum entrance is FREE for under 16s (under 26 if European). - The best hop-on hop-off bus tour is TooT, there's also Big red Bus, but there are many fewer buses since Covid so get on and go round once then stay on until you have found a place for lunch and get off you've 'done' it now. - The easiest way to see the Museums and Attractions is to purchase a Pass.
+The best one is still the Paris Museum Pass for 48hrs, 96hrs or 144hrs consecutively.
+This can be downloaded!
+Only 6 places need to be pre-booked with a time slot with this pass the others have a special line for this Pass.
 Don't confuse this with the 'Paris Pass' which is 5 times the price for the same thing.